xVoid879/1.20-pre5-Loot-Drops/README.md

 # 1.20-pre5+ Loot Drops
-Research and simulation of Minecraft 1.20-pre5+ loot drops, with some having CUDA kernels for discovering seeds with cool loot drops (No records are here).
+Research and simulation of Minecraft 1.20-pre5+ loot drops, with some having CUDA kernels for discovering seeds with cool loot drops (No records in this repo).

 The main goal is to just simulate all the loot drops.